-C. Global Business Week
+B. Global Business Week

 Global Business Week is a set of intensive courses offered at a location around the world deemed relevant to the topic of the course.
 Students are required to select one course from a set of pre-determined options.
 Students learn about the subject in a global context involving classmates, faculty and business experts from that region.
-Examples of GBWs for the Class of 2018 include South Africa: Gateway to Africa, Spain: The Leisure Industries, Challenges and Opportunities in Asia: Contrasting Singapore and Vietnam, Innovation in China, and Cuba before and after normalization of US relations.
+Examples of GBWs for the Class of 2020 include Doing Business in Turbulent Environments: The Case of Argentina; The Role of Automation in Work and Society: Focus on Japan; Customer Centricity at the Leading Edge of Analytics and Technology: Learning from the Nordic Countries; and China GBW: Strategically Capitalizing the Growth in China.

-D. Scheduled Class Sessions per the Academic Calendar
+Scheduled Class Sessions per the Academic Calendar